oddkiva/sara/doc/sphinx/source/multiviewgeometry/coordinate_systems.rst

 point :math:`v` where:

-- In the current coordinate system :math:`(x', y', z')`, its coordinates are
+- In the current coordinate system :math:`(x', y', z')`, its coordinates are simply

   .. math::

      \mathbf{v}' = \mathbf{R}_y \mathbf{u}'

-- In the original coordinate system :math:`(x, y, z)`, its coordinates are :math:`\mathbf{v}` and by injecting the inverse rotation on both sides of the equality
+- In the original coordinate system :math:`(x, y, z)`, its coordinates are :math:`\mathbf{v}`, thus by injecting the inverse rotation on both sides of the equality

   .. math::
     (\mathbf{R}_z^T \mathbf{v}) = \mathbf{R}_y\ (\mathbf{R}_z^T \mathbf{u})  \\